TheWorkflowAcademy/payment-terms-automation/README.md

 ```

 ### Set Validation Criteria
 Here is where you set the logic.
-In this example, if the payment term is "30", the script assign the **due date** to the 10th of the following month.
+In this example, if the payment term is "30", the script assigns the **due date** to the 10th of the following month.
 Change this to suit any conditions and date calculations you may require.
 ```
 if(invoice.get("payment_terms") = "30")
 {